Switch Mode

 “Stop playing dumb now, little fox.”

-Kessler carried him back into the room where he had stolen the goods.
+Kessler carried me back into the room I had just stolen from.

 “I know everything.”

-He was seated in a blood-red velvet chair—the very same one from a recent portrait where Kessler had been sitting.
+He sat me down in a blood-red velvet chair—the very same one from his most recent portrait.

 ‘Ugh…’